19hours/sg-statutes/Acts/Accounting and Corporate Regulatory Authority Act.md

 (3) In this section, “Registrar” means —

-(a) the Registrar of Public Accountants and any Deputy or Assistant Registrar of Public Accountants appointed under the Accountants Act 2004;
+(a) the Registrar of Public Accountants and any Deputy or Assistant Registrar of Public Accountants appointed under the Accountants Act (Cap.
+2);

 (b) the Registrar of Businesses and any Deputy or Assistant Registrar of Businesses appointed under the Business Registration Act (Cap.
-32); and
+32);

 (c) the Registrar of Companies and any Deputy or Assistant Registrar of Companies appointed under the Companies Act (Cap.
-50).
+50); and

-(d) the Registrar of Limited Liability Partnerships and any Deputy or Assistant Registrar of Limited Liability Partnerships appointed under the Limited Liability Partnerships Act 2005.
+(d) the Registrar of Limited Liability Partnerships and any Deputy or Assistant Registrar of Limited Liability Partnerships appointed under the Limited Liability Partnerships Act 2005 (Act 5 of 2005).

-[5/2005 wef 11/04/2005]
+[4/2010 wef 05/02/2010]

 ### Preservation of secrecy